 When we start with a project, we make plans, document them and weigh in different plans.
 Then we select a plan to work with.
-Then, there, we also have a backup plan for the original one, called as fall-back option.
+Then, there, we also have a backup plan for the original one, called as a fall-back option.
 The backup plan is not documented as detailed as the main plan, though.
 Still we start with a plan B, partially documented.
 Your personal finance is just another project, there’s little difference between your work project and a personal finance management.

 Applying the same project management method to our personal finances, should we not have a financial backup plan?
-What if there’s a new family member, what if we lose some one?
+What if there’s a new family member, what if we lose someone?
 What if a disaster strikes?
-Or even what is our plan if another economic melt down occur today?
+Or even what is our plan if another economic meltdown occurs today?
 To meet with any unavoidable circumstances that may affect our financial life and health, we should be ready with a backup plan, the plan B.

-Let’s say you have a goal for mortgage pay off in 10 years, and suddenly due to illness to one of your family members, you need large chunk of cash even after insurance coverage.
-In all probability the money you will either take away from emergency cash or you will break in to another investment and do a premature withdrawal (may even be from your retirement saving).
+Let’s say you have a goal for mortgage pay off in 10 years, and suddenly due to illness to one of your family members, you need a large chunk of cash even after insurance coverage.
+In all probability, the money you will either take away from emergency cash or you will break into another investment and do a premature withdrawal (may even be from your retirement saving).
 Worst case, you will borrow money with interest.

 (Related – Save your wealth from disaster)

-Now what’ll happen to your plan A, to pay off mortgage in 10 years?
-Considering you borrowed money or delved in to emergency cash to pay for immediate need.
+Now, what’ll happen to your plan A, to pay off the mortgage in 10 years?
+Considering you borrowed money or delved into emergency cash to pay for an immediate need.

 What’ll happen if you borrow from retirement saving?